bluesky/bluesky-queueserver/docs/source/plan_annotation.rst

       #   No type validation is performed for any parameter.
       <code implementing the plan>

 Queue Server supports plans with parameters accepting references to devices or other plans.
-The devices or plans passed as parameters must be defined in startup scripts, loaded in RE Worker namespace and represented in ``existing_plans_and_devices.yaml``.
-In parameter values of plans submitted to the queue, the devices and plans must be represented by their names (type ``str``).
+The devices or plans passed as parameters must be defined in startup scripts, loaded in RE Worker namespace and represented in the list of existing devices (``existing_plans_and_devices.yaml``).
+When submitting plans to the queue, the devices and plans must be represented by their names (type ``str``).
 The names are replaced by references to objects in RE Worker namespace before the parameter values are passed to the plans for execution.
-Submitted parameter values are parsed and each string found in the tree formed by lists, tuples and dictionaries is replaced with a reference to an object with the matching name.
-If there is no object with the name matching the string or the name is not in the list of allowed plans or allowed devices for the user submitting the plan, then the string is not modified.
-Dictionary keys are never modified by the algorithm.
+All submitted parameter values are parsed and each string found in the tree formed by lists, tuples and dictionaries is replaced with a reference to the matching object.
+If there is no object with the matching name found or the name is not in the list of allowed plans or devices for the user submitting the plan, then the string is not modified and passed directly to the plan.
+If the parameter value contains dictionaries, the dictionary keys are never modified by the algorithm.

 The operation of replacing plan and device names with references to objects from RE Worker namespace is performed for each parameter with no type annotation.
-This means that every string that matches a name of a device or a plan from the list of allowed devices or the list of allowed plans is replaced by the reference to the respective object from RE Worker namespace.
+This means that every string that matches a name of a device, subdevice or a plan from the list of allowed devices or the list of allowed plans is replaced by the reference to the respective object from RE Worker namespace.